 Club Life in Amsterdam:

 The Netherlands is the birthplace of SO many incredible EDM artists, from Tiesto to Armin Van Buuren to Hardwell and Showtek (and SO many more-google it).
-If you’re anyway into EDM, then you can’t miss the clubs in Amsterdam.
+If you’re anyway into EDM, then you can’t miss the clubs scene in this city.
 Some of the best clubs to visit are: De School, AIR Amsterdam and Shelter.
 We went to AIR Amsterdam and had a great night!

 Dog Sitter: Elderpaws